SentorG/TournamentRules/README.md

 You can join the tourney Discord server here: https://discord.gg/nxjb4HNhce

-You can view the score spreadsheet here: https://docs.google.com/spreadsheets/d/1XE1GCrFGZVFELLcYvJcD0J_5gSQH-qI7qjEiWCLjwKU/edit#gid=0
+View the score spreadsheet here: https://docs.google.com/spreadsheets/d/1XE1GCrFGZVFELLcYvJcD0J_5gSQH-qI7qjEiWCLjwKU/edit#gid=0

 The string for the randomiser:
 318WRIEEgKXAJoAnQCRAAKeBnsECQEAFAACCQAuEgAAAAAADBCI5ATkQYgICTIGBQIyAAUWUG9rZW1vbiBTb3VsU2lsdmVyIChVKR09CZbjwziK

+An IronMON patch for HeartGold has been put together by PyroMike, you can find that here: https://github.com/PyroMikeGit/IronMONHGSS

 ### Global Favourites for S3:
 | Favourite                   | Details